-The stress test results under the FHFA's Severely Adverse scenario, as disclosed in this document, as well as by the FHLBanks, or otherwise, should not be viewed as forecasts of expected or likely outcomes of future results.
-Rather, these modeled projections are based solely on the FHFA's Severely Adverse scenario and other specific required assumptions.
+The stress test results under the FHFA's Severely Adverse scenario, as disclosed in this document, as well as by the FHLBanks, or otherwise, are not forecasts of expected or likely outcomes of future results.
+Rather, these modeled simulations are based solely on the FHFA's Severely Adverse scenario and other specific required assumptions.